 Prior to my current position I was a Postdoctoral Researcher at the Population Research Center and Center on Aging and Population Science at The University of Texas at Austin.
 I received my PhD in Sociology at The University of North Carolina at Chapel Hill, having received my BA in Sociology at The University of Chicago and then worked at NORC as a Research Analyst.

-Feel free to contact me at firstname.lastname@example.org.
+Feel free to contact me at firstname.lastname@example.org or email@example.com.